fontsplugin/docs/optimization/font-loading.md

 # Font Loading

-The Font Loading feature is located at `Google Fonts` → `Font Loading`.
+The Font Loading feature is located at `Fonts Plugin` → `Font Loading`.

 It’s extremely simply to use, simply untick any font weights you don’t need.
 Then press `Publish`.&#x20;